 Designed and built by SPA Project Management, it had its grand opening on May 25, 2002.
 The clinic continues to provide vital services to the area’s expanding population, ensuring that expectant mothers receive the information they need to develop good nutritional habits and providing a hygienic location for safe deliveries.

 Earth Hour is a worldwide movement organised by the World Wide Fund for Nature (WWF).
 The event is held annually by encouraging individuals, communities, and businesses to turn off non-essential electric lights for one hour, as a symbol of commitment to the planet.
-This year, the Yoma Group partnered with WWF to join Earth Hour by turning off lights as a symbolic gesture of energy saving in the fight against climate change on 24 March 2018 from 8:30 pm to 9:30 pm.
-To mark Earth Hour on The Campus (the new office building in the Pun Hlaing Estate), the newly installed solar panels located on the roof of The Campus went operational and now provide a substantial amount of the building’s energy.
+This year, the Yoma Group partnered with WWF to join Earth Hour by turning off lights as a symbolic gesture of energy saving in the fight against climate change on 24 March 2019 from 8:30 pm to 9:30 pm.
+To mark Earth Hour on The Campus (the new office building in the Pun Hlaing Estate), the newly installed solar panels located on the roof of The Campus went operational and now provide a substantial amount of the building’s energy needs.

 A paperless culture is promoted across the Yoma Group and electronic communication is used predominantly.
 This is further supported by a cloud-based file sharing system to eliminate the need to print and photocopy paper-based documents.